 Further information can be found on our English language requirements page.

 Months of entry

-This MA provides a comprehensive overview of social sciences and humanities in Latin America.
-The programme’s graduates have established careers in research, journalism, teaching, and policy formulation and implementation in both government agencies and NGOs.
+This multidisciplinary Master's programme provides a comprehensive overview of social sciences and humanities in Latin America.
+The programme's graduates have established careers in research, journalism, teaching, and policy formulation and implementation in both government agencies and NGOs.

 The institute actively maintains and builds ties with cultural, diplomatic and business organisations with interests in the Americas, and provides resources to the wider academic community, serving and strengthening national networks of North Americanist, Latin Americanist and Caribbeanist scholars.

 Students benefit from tuition by world-leading scholars in an academic environment at the cutting-edge of research in the humanities and social sciences.

 Please see UCL website for full information about fees and costs for this programme.

 Qualification and course duration

 The programme is delivered through a combination of seminars, lectures, presentations, research skills training, and independent reading and research.
 There is a range of assessments including essays and a short oral presentation, and the dissertation.